Queens of Talk: Episode

-For the main challenge, the contestants guest host The RuPaul Show and interview Chaz Bono and Georgia Holt.
-Bono, Holt, and Paula Abdul are guest hosts.
-The runway category is "Animal Kingdom Couture".
+The contestants each interview Bono and Holt.
+On the main stage, RuPaul welcomes fellow judge Michelle Visage and Santino Rice, as well as guest judges Abdul, Bono, and Holt.
+RuPaul shares the assignment and runway category ("Animal Kingdom Couture"), then the fashion show commences.
+After the contestants present their looks, the judges deliver their critiques, deliberate, then share the results with the group.
 BenDeLaCreme and Courtney Act receive positive critiques, and Courtney Act wins the challenge.
 Adore Delano, Joslyn Fox, and Trinity K. Bonet receive negative critiques, and Joslyn Fox is deemed safe.
-Adore Delano and Trinity K. Bonet place in the bottom and face off in a lip-sync to "Vibeology" (1991) by Abdul.
+Adore Delano and Trinity K. Bonet place in the bottom and face off in a lip-sync contest to "Vibeology" (1991) by Abdul.
 Adore Delano wins the lip-sync and Trinity K. Bonet is eliminated from the competition.